OpenLMIS/openlmis-referencedata/src/main/resources/db/demo-data/README.md

     * wclerk1 - has this role for WH01/Ntcheu District Warehouse
     * wclerk2 - has this role for WH02/Balaka District Warehouse
     * vwclerk1 - has this role at W001/Mozambique Central Warehouse
-    * chaz - has this role at Lusaka Province Warehouse, Lusaka District Warehouse
+    * chaz - has this role at Lilongwe District Warehouse
 6. Delivery Approver
   * rights:
     * Proofs of Delivery Manage